JSeuma/RAG_assistant/README.md

 ## SCRIPTS:

-retrieval.py: Contains the function to execute the RAG assistant app.py: Contains the code to launch the application of RAG chat-assistant with the library Streamlit utils.py: Contains the function to digest the PDF documents, embed and save them in a vectorstore named "chroma_db", using the library Chroma.
+- `retrieval.py`: Contains the function to execute the RAG assistant

+- `app.py`: Contains the code to launch the application of RAG chat-assistant with the library Streamlit

+- `utils.py`: Contains the function to digest the PDF documents, embed and save them in a vectorstore named `chroma_db`, using the library Chroma.

 ## NOTEBOOKS (in folder notebooks):